Hell – Annihilationism

 With these clear distinctions made in the word of God, we can be certain that if someone believes there is another way to eternal life with the Creator, than he or she does not believe the Bible.
 I don’t mean to be cruel, and I speak from a broken heartedness at the willingness of churches, mentors, and believers to soft sell this point for so long that a possible 70% of Christians are scared to proclaim this truth.
 But it is truth.

 Imagine the logical confusion that would naturally follow if God, who came to make himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men, who made clear that no other gods exist, none save Him should be worshipped, and that there is but one creator, decided to for some reason allow any worship of any false thing to diminish His work on the cross.
 Imagine pantheism or polytheism, multiple gods countering the commandment God wrote with His very finger somehow leading to fellowship with Him.
 Just pick your own god. any god will do!
 Imagine Him allowing the complete dismissal of His act of love and sacrifice, and acknowledging false religions who not only don’t think Jesus is Lord – demanded for salvation in Romans 10 – but many who think He was merely a teacher, on par with Confucius, Gandhi, Siddhartha, thereby making Him a liar.
-Was He not Resurrected?!
-Certainly not according to Islam.
+Was He not Resurrected?
+Not according to many.
+Is He not the only mediator?
+Not according to many.

 The bottom line is this.
 If faith, specifically faith in the Resurrected Christ, is nullified as a means of salvation, you have turned your back on the gospel.
 You have tried to render unnecessary the very thing that God did to take judgement and sin from you, the very person all of creation itself is made by, and for.
 I can only hope that this poll is wrong, that the numbers are inflated.